-How to Install and Use UNetbootin from Linux: UNetbootin is a Live USB creation tool that can be used to create a Live Linux USB flash drive.
-One nice feature of UNetbootin is that the tool is offered for Windows and Linux.
-In the following, I will cover how to quickly get UNetbootin up and running within an Ubuntu Linux Operating Environment.
+How to Install and Use UNetbootin from Linux: This Live USB creation tool can be used to create a Live Linux USB flash drive.
+One nice feature of this bootable USB creator is that the tool is offered for both Windows and Linux users.
+In the following, I will cover how to quickly get it up and running within an Ubuntu Linux Operating Environment.

 How to Install and Run UNetbootin under Ubuntu Linux